Offenses Related to Legal Processes

 Offenses against public justice often occur in the midst of other potentially criminal activities and justice system processes.
 Some such offenses become the hinge on which revolving-door justice turns, such as charges for failure to pay court costs or failure to appear.
 In these cases, it is important to identify reasons a person did not appear or pay costs.
 Where persuasive, these reasons can be presented to a court in plea for just consideration.

 When you are charged with a crime against public justice, it will not likely be an average Jane or Joe who was victimized and is clamoring for prosecution.
-It will more likely be police or prosecutors who know the system and know how it works.
-They usually have no compelling reason to stand down from charges until a defense attorney explains why charges are flawed.
-These are charges best addressed by a knowledgeable criminal defense attorney.
+It will more likely be police or prosecutors who know the system and know how to work it to their advantage.
+They usually have no compelling reason to dismiss charges until a Tulsa criminal lawyers demonstrate how and why the charges are flawed.
+In Oklahoma, process crimes are charges best addressed by a knowledgeable criminal defense attorney.